amitpant7/Data-Mining-Algorithms/README.md

 # Data Mining Projects Algorithms Implementation
 Listing of projects I completed related to data mining as part of the Data Mining course, with links to the implementation repositories.
 Each project includes a notebook with the complete algorithm implementation, covering exploratory data analysis, model training, evaluation, and result interpretation.
-Additionally, each project is accompanied by a paper in IEEE format, providing a comprehensive description of all aspects.
+Additionally, each project is accompanied by a paper in IEEE format, with description of all aspects.

 ## 1. Principal Component Analysis 🌾
 **Project:** Insights in Wheat Seed and Irish Flower Data Through PCA